Best Web Hosts / Best Web Hosting Sites & Providers

 Free vs Paid hosting: The pros and cons

 If you have a business or personal blog that you want to build up and have some credibility with, avoid free web hosting at all costs.
 It’s slow, unreliable and most importantly you’ll be running other people’s ads on your domain.

 Lastly, it’s very rigid, so you won’t be able to use features that are widely available on paid hosting platforms.

 One type of host not mentioned above is “free hosting”, which we deliberately left out, did you notice that?.
 The reason why is simple… it sucks.
 Don’t bother using free hosting, it’s slow and full of ads that you don’t earn any money from.
 Plus hosting is so cheap these days anyway!

 As you can tell, we don’t like free, but here’s a pros and cons list to clarify a few things:

-Pros: You don’t pay anything (obviously), it’s very simple to setup and get started and you can use your own domain (big win!).
+Pros: You don’t pay anything (obviously), it’s very simple to setup and get started – you just buy a domain and set it up (big win!).